 Jenny has performed with orchestras throughout Europe and North America.
 In 2017, she toured with the Jeune Philharmonie franco-allemande et hongroise, an international orchestra comprised of musicians from over 20 different countries.
 During past seasons, she has performed with several orchestras, including the Ensemble Orchestral Les Voyages Extraordinaires, Écoute Ensemble de Musique Contemporaine, Orchestre d’Harmonie de Levallois, Florida Orchestra, Valdosta Symphony, Ocala Symphony, and the Gainesville Chamber Orchestra.
 As a chamber musician, she has performed several masterworks in prestigious venues, such as her performance of the Mozart clarinet quintet at the pre-opening at La Seine Musicale and the Messiaen Quatuor pour la fin du temps at the Fondation des Etats-Unis in Paris.

 Jenny received her Bachelor of Music Degree in Clarinet Performance at the University of Florida, where she graduated summa cum laude and was a Fulbright Scholar alternate.
 Her teachers include Philippe Cuper, Karl Leister, André Moisan, Mitchell Estrin, Todd Waldecker, John Cooper, and Donald Dowdy.
 She was the youngest presenter of refereed research at the 2014 International Clarinet Association ClarinetFest.
-Recently, Jenny has been an invited artist and presented lectures on music and entrepreneurship at Loyola University, Lamar University, Middle Tennessee State University, University of Alabama Birmingham, University of Central Florida, University of South Florida, University of Southern Mississippi, and was a featured soloist at the keynote ceremony of the 2015 Alabama Music Educators Association Conference.
+Recently, Jenny has been an invited artist and presented lectures on music and entrepreneurship at the University of Iowa, Loyola University, Lamar University, Middle Tennessee State University, University of Alabama Birmingham, University of Central Florida, University of South Florida, University of Southern Mississippi, and was a featured soloist at the keynote ceremony of the 2015 Alabama Music Educators Association Conference.

 When she’s not onstage or in a practice room, Jenny enjoys traveling and has visited over 30 countries.
 During her travels, she likes to befriend the local cats and enjoys reading at kitschy cafés.
 Her caffeination of choice is espresso or Earl Grey tea.